in28minutes/java-a-course-for-beginners/9-ReferenceTypes/readme.md

 ## Reference Types

-- Reference Types vs Primitive Types
+- Reference Variables vs Primitive Variables
   - memory
   - assignment
   - initialization (null)

-- Predefined classes in Java
+- Predefined Reference Types in Java
-  - String, StringBuffer, StringBuilder
+  - String
   - Wrapper Classes
-- Reading an API and using a Java API
-  - Date
+  - LocalDate, LocalDateTime

 ### Reference Variables

+- What are Reference Variables?
+- How are they stored in memory?
+- How are they initialized?
+- How does assignement and equality work with Reference Variables

 ```
 Animal dog = new Animal();